openpass-sso/.github/pull_request_template.md

 * For FE features please include screenshots and/or videos of the feature working.
 Videos are preferred.
 * Ensure the size and complexity of your PR is as small as possible.
 This will help the reviewer give a good review.
 * Choose your reviewer wisely - they should be SMEs in the area of change.
 Multiple reviewers for complex changes are encouraged.
+* The reviewer is responsible for the functionality of this PR working correctly just as much as the author.
+It is encouraged for the reviewer to check out the change and test according to the test plan.

 ## JIRA Ticket